-The authorised share capital of the Company is six million eight hundred and forty thousand euro (\in 6,840,000) divided into four million (4,000,000) shares of \in 1.71 each share.
+The authorised share capital of the Company is six million eight hundred and forty thousand euro ( $\in$ 6,840,000) divided into four million (4,000,000) shares of $\in$ 1.71 each share.

-The issued share capital of the Company is five million seven hundred and forty-nine thousand, nine hundred and ninety-five euro (\in 5,749,995) divided into three million three hundred and sixty-two thousand five hundred and seventy (3,362,570) ordinary shares of \in 1.71 each share, which have been subscribed for, allotted and fully paid up.
+As a result of the related party transaction with the Company's previous CEO stated in the Related party transactions paragraph above, the issued share capital of the Company increased by forty-five thousand and fifty-eight (45,058) ordinary shares of $\in$ 1.71 each share and is now five million eight hundred and twenty-seven thousand and forty-four euro ( $\in$ 5,827,044) divided into three million four hundred and seven thousand six hundred and twenty-eight (3,407,628) ordinary shares of $\in$ 1.71 each share, which have been subscribed for, allotted and fully paid up.
 The issued shares of the Company consist of one class of ordinary shares with equal voting rights attached.

-There were no changes in the share capital of the Company during the year and thus, the holdings remained as follows:
+Following the above stated change in the share capital of the Company during the year, the holdings changed as follows:

-GO plc - 70.22%
+GO plc - 70.61%

-Nicolas Shiacolas - 29.78%
+Nicolas Shiacolas - 29.39%

-GO Ventures Ltd, Mr. Ayrton Caruana, Mr. Reuben Attard, Mr. Kelvin Camenzuli and Mr. Yiannos Michaelides each hold 1 share with nominal value of €1.71.
+GO Ventures Ltd, Mr. Ayrton Caruana, Mr. Reuben Attard, Mr. Kelvin Camenzuli and Mr. Nikhil Prakash Patil each hold 1 share with nominal value of €1.71.